lipikapanda/portfolio/index.md

 ## Skin Cancer Image Classification

-CNN based model which can accurately detect melanoma.
-Melanoma is a type of cancer that can be deadly if not detected early.
-It accounts for 75% of skin cancer deaths.
-A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.
+CNN based model which can accurately detect the type of skin cancer out of 9 categories.
+A solution which can evaluate images and alert the dermatologists has the potential to reduce a lot of manual effort needed in diagnosis.
 Dataset of about 2357 images of skin cancer types.
 The dataset contains 9 sub-directories in each train and test subdirectories.
 The 9 sub-directories contains the images of 9 skin cancer types respectively.

 * Data Splitting to Test and Validation
 * Data Visualisation(One from each class)